 \begin{thm}[The Finite Sums Theorem, Hindman, 1974] For any finite partition of~$\mathbb N$ there exist a~part~$A$ and an infinite sequence $x_0,\dots,x_i,\ldots$ such that

 \end{thm}

-Hindman's original proof in~\cite{Hindman 1974} was purely combinatorial and rather complicated. \footnote{In 2008 the author hear from Hindman an amusing phrase: ``I~never understood my proof''.} In the same year Baumgartner provided a~much shorter combinatorial proof~\cite{Baumgartner}.
-Although both proofs remain interesting (in particular, in point of view of reverse mathematics, see Remark~\ref{reverse}), only the third proof, based on the idea to use {\it idempotent ultrafilters\/}, put beginning of a~new era in algebraic Ramsey theory.
+Hindman's original proof in~\cite{Hindman 1974} was purely combinatorial and rather complicated. \footnote{In 2008 the author heard from Hindman an amusing phrase: ``I~never understood my proof''.} In the same year Baumgartner provided a~much shorter combinatorial proof~\cite{Baumgartner}.
+Although both proofs remain interesting (in particular, in point of view of reverse mathematics, see Remark~\ref{reverse}), only the third proof, based on the idea to use {\it idempotent ultrafilters\/}, was the beginning of a~new era in algebraic Ramsey theory.